CorneaCare Logo

 • Digital screens, low humidity, air pollution, air allergens, intense sunlight and smoking can all worsen dry eye disease.

 You may be wondering why we’re talking about mindfulness in the lifestyle section?3 Well, it’s difficult to critically look at one’s lifestyle and identify DED risk factors.
 It requires paying attention to yourself and your surroundings, which is easier said than done.
 Many of us are used to a routine, and a routine by its very nature is difficult to perceive when we’ve done the same thing so many times over.
 It’s similar to driving or walking in your neighborhood, where you get around without thinking about it.
-So the first step about learning how your lifestyle impacts your DED is to pay attention to your lifestyle.
-Start by being mindful of yourself and your behavior, then expand that to your surroundings, and then encompass your environment.

 Most jobs these days require hours of work on computers and smart devices.
 When you stare at a computer screen, or any smart device, your blinking decreases significantly.4 Blinking helps replenish the tear film, which is essential for making your eyes feel comfortable, for protecting the corneal surface, and for giving you clear vision.
-So, when your blinking decreases, you essentially get dry eyes.
+So, when your blinking decreases, you develop dry eyes.
 You may often experience eye strain, blurred vision, burning, dryness and the need to squeeze your eyes tightly.
-Doing tedious work on a computer, like writing, working on an excel sheet, or doing accounting can be very challenging.If your work involves driving or other focused tasks like manufacturing or handiwork, you may also experience dry eyes.
-This is because when you focus, you may naturally blink less.
-With driving, not only are you focused on the road, but you may also have the car vents blowing air into your eyes, causing tear evaporation.

 The workplace and dry eye disease